-What are the best of things to do in Vietnam? the best of places to visit in Vietnam, the best of Vietnam tourist attractions or where to go in Vietnam?..."
-That are some questions we have often received.
-So, in this article, we would like to show you the most beautiful tourist spots to visit in Vietnam and we also suggest you top things to do and things to see when you travel in Vietnam.
+We have received some questions such as “what are the best of things to do in Vietnam? which are the best of places to visit in Vietnam, which are the best of Vietnam tourist attractions or where to go in Vietnam?…” So, in this article, we would like to show you the best places to visit in Vietnam and we also suggest you top things to do when you travel in Vietnam.

 HA NOI CAPITAL